Stedi/prettier-plugin-jsonata/README.md

 console.log(formattedExpression);
 ```

-Alternatively, you can use the `formatJsonata` helper function:
+Alternatively, you can use the `formatJsonata` function:

 ```ts
 import { formatJsonata } from "@stedi/prettier-plugin-jsonata/dist/lib";